Hippolyte Rocks

-Hippolyte Rocks is a small granite island, with an area of 5.3 ha, in south-eastern Australia.
-It is part of the Tasman Island Group, lying close to the south-eastern coast of Tasmania around the Tasman Peninsula.
-It has a flat top and is surrounded by steep cliffs up to 65 m in height.
-It is part of the Tasman National Park.
+Hippolyte Rocks consists of a small granite island with an area of 5.3 ha ("Big Hippolyte", or "Greater Hippolyte"), and adjacent rocks and reefs ("Little Hippolyte" or "Lesser Hippolyte"; the Needle, and the Pie), in south-eastern Australia.
+They are part of the Tasman Island Group, lying close to the south-eastern coast of Tasmania around the Tasman Peninsula.
+The island has a flat top and is surrounded by steep cliffs up to 65 m in height, and is part of the Tasman National Park.